huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

 song yuan dynasty has 行楷 flavour spanned 3 styles of scripts
 今草
-east han widely used, 东晋 became more mature, inherited some charcteristics of 章草, simplify strokes, suited for writing fast replaced individual strokes like 撇捺勾横折弯 with loops characters were not standard size, broke out of the "grid" very rhythmic and artistic
+east han widely used, 东晋 became more mature, inherited some characteristics of 章草, simplify strokes, suited for writing fast replaced individual strokes like 撇捺勾横折弯 with loops characters were not standard size, broke out of the "grid" very rhythmic and artistic

 狂草
-evolved from 今草 breaks the mold of square characters, matured during tang dynasty, unique free flow simplified the strokes almost excessively totally artistic, no standard restricted forms, curves and strokes flow like water however it's not just draw whatever you want, the trick is to respect the basic tenets of rapid script, which is you can't make arbitrary changes to the characters as you please
+evolved from 今草 breaks the mould of square characters, matured during tang dynasty, unique free flow simplified the strokes almost excessively totally artistic, no standard restricted forms, curves and strokes flow like water however it's not just draw whatever you want, the trick is to respect the basic tenets of rapid script, which is you can't make arbitrary changes to the characters as you please